 Your body is seemingly revolting against you.
 Gaining weight, no matter how much you “diet” or exercise.
-Hot flashing, sleepless nights, depression, anxiety, mood shifts from hell, brain fog off the charts, migraines, bloating… all you know is you did not sign up for any of this.
+Hot flashing, sleepless nights, depression, anxiety, mood shifts from hell, brain fog off the charts, hair loss, migraines, bloating, and fatigue… all you know is you did not sign up for any of this.
 It’s difficult to make sense of all the crazy symptoms happening at once and even more complicated by all the mixed messages you get from medical doctors, friends, and the black hole of the internet.

 Here’s a comforting fact… more than half the population of the world will go through menopause.
 So, you’re not alone.